 - 1. From Setup, enter Sharing Settings in the Quick Find box, then select Sharing Settings. - 2.
 Click Edit in the Organization-Wide Defaults area. - 3.
 For each object, select the default access you want to use.
 If you have external organization-wide defaults, see External Organization-Wide Defaults Overview. - 4.
-To disable automatic access using your hierarchies, deselect Grant Access Using Hierarchies for any custom object that does not have a default access of Controlled by Parent.
+To disable automatic access using your hierarchies, deselect Grant Access Using Hierarchies for any custom object that does not have a default access of Controlled by Parent. - Note: If Grant Access Using Hierarchies is deselected, users that are higher in the role or territory hierarchy don't receive automatic access.
+However, some users-such as those with the "View All" and "Modify All" object permissions and the "View All Data" and "Modify All Data" system permissions-can still access records they don't own.

-Available in: Professional.
-Enterprise, Performance, Unlimited, and Developer Editions
+Available in: Professional, Enterprise, Performance, Unlimited, and Developer Editions